San Tomé, Venezuela: Oil

-Oil camp
+Oil service camp

-San Tomé was built as a service camp for Mene Grande in the late 1930s, with construction continuing through the 1950s.
+San Tomé was built as a service camp for Mene Grande in the late 1930s thru the 1950's on the model of a military base.
 E.E.
 "Gene" Brossard, the MGO District Manager for Eastern Venezuela, founded the town.
 The contractor Gustavo A. San Roman constructed it.
 Henri Pittier, a Swiss botanist, engineer, and teacher supplied some of the trees for the town.
 North Camp was designed for the American staff and offices of MGO, while South Camp was designed for Venezuelan workers.
-Since North Camp was an industrial site within barbed wire fencing for security, a constricted atmosphere was created, and the residents of the camp were sometimes nicknamed "Santomaniacs".
-An Industrial Hospital is located in San Tomé, the golf course Campo de Golf San Tomé is located just north of the town, and an elementary school is available for employee children.
+It had Bachelor Quarters, a Commissary, Mess Hall and Club facilities.
+Executives lived together on "Jefe Hill."
+A golf course Campo de Golf San Tomé is located just north of the town, and a school (Kindergarten thru Ninth grade) was built for employee children.
 For many years the principal landmark of the town was its red and white water tower.

-In addition to Hedberg, other notable San Tomé residents have included Jaime Lusinchi who was a medical doctor at the hospital around 1949 and who became president of Venezuela (1984-1989), Juan Chacín Guzmán who became President of Petroleos de Venezuela, and Edward B. Walker III who became the president and chief operating officer for Gulf Oil Corporation.
 Gene Brossard's daughter, Emma Brossard, was a San Tomé resident, attending primary school there after 1940, then returning after college graduation in 1950 to work for MGO and raise her family.
 She wrote her undergraduate dissertation on The Mene Grande Oil Company of Venezuela.
 E. Brossard became a noted petroleum historian and industry expert, particularly on the Venezuelan oil industry.
 In 1946 there were 800 residents at San Tomé, while in 1955 about 300 Americans and others worked at San Tomé.

 After Venezuela nationalized the oil industry in 1975, PDVSA assumed ownership of San Tomé.
 The town was a thriving business center because of PDVSA.
+When Hugo Chávez came to power in 1999, he started directing PDVSA and effectively turned it into a direct government arm whose profits would be injected into social spending.
+Emma Brossard commented in 2005, "Venezuelan oil fields had a depletion rate of 25 per cent annually [and] there had to be an investment of US$3.4 billion a year to keep up its production."
+“But since Chavez has become president there has been no investment.”
 On 18 September 2006 Venezuela's President Hugo Chávez and Iran's President Mahmoud Ahmadinejad inaugurated a joint oil drilling operation with PDVSA and Iran's Petropars in San Tomé.

 By 2018 the political and economic troubles facing Venezuela had engulfed the El Tigre-San Tomé region.
 Oil workers fled the state-owned oil company when their salaries could not keep up with hyperinflation, reducing families to starvation.
 Workers and criminals stripped vital oil industry equipment of anything of valuable, ranging from pickup trucks to the copper wire of critical oil production components.
 Oil facilities were neglected and unprotected, leading to diminishing oil production and environmental damage.
-Emma Brossard commented in 2005, "Venezuelan oil fields had a depletion rate of 25 per cent annually [and] there had to be an investment of US$3.4 billion a year to keep up its production."
-“But since Chavez has become president there has been no investment.”